 Best Ways to Heat Home in Emergency

-Before you turn on an emergency heater, you need to think of how you will trap that heat.
+Before you turn on an emergency heater, you need to consider how you will trap that heat.
 This usually involves creating a “warm room” in your home.
 You will use supplies to separate the room from the rest of your home and insulate against heat loss.

 Supplies you will need include:

-- Plastic sheeting: Put these over windows, doors and entranceways to keep heat from escaping.
-Large sheets of bubble wrap also works.
+- Plastic sheeting: Put these over windows, doors, and entranceways to keep heat from escaping.
+Large sheets of bubble wrap also work.
 If you use tarps to cover south-facing windows, make sure you take them down when the sun is out to allow solar heat through.